valternunez/restaurant/README.md

 Send a GET request to http://localhost:8000/api/

 ### GET  - Obtain a specific order
-Send a GET request to http://localhost:8000/api/1   (change the number to the id of the order you want to update)
+Send a GET request to http://localhost:8000/api/1   (change the number to the id of the order you want to obtain)

 ### PUT - Update an existing order
 Send a PUT request to http://localhost:8000/api/1   (change the number to the id of the order you want to update)